Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 5.2.1 Prerequisites

 Install a binary of vmstar or build it yourself.
-After the installation of VMS 8.2-1 we found the vmstar source files in sys$common:[GNV.src.GNV.VMSTAR].
+After installing VMS 8.2-1, we found the vmstar source files in sys$common:[GNV.src.GNV.VMSTAR].

 set def sys$common:[GNV.src.GNV.VMSTAR]